ghostdodo/ghostdodo/CanYouREADME.md

 - 👋 Hi, I’m @ghostdodo
-- 👀 I’m interested in P
+- 👀 I’m interested in Nothing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Everything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in Hell
-- 📫 How to reach me ...
+- 📫 How to reach me?
+You can't I am Ghost